jihoonyooncs/The-Dark-Horse-Rises/Readme.md

 ##Notes and future changes
 Because of the way I created the executable file for this project at the time, you unfortunately need Visual Studio 2013 to run the game.
 This is something I will be coming back to and changing in the future.

+*I'm currently in the process of writing this page